 I have been told by many patients that they appreciate my ability to explain their diagnosis and treatment plan in simple, common sense language.
-As a native English speaker, you won’t have to struggle to understand me.
 I go out of my way to make sure that all your questions are thoroughly answered during your office visits and am available via telephone or email for questions between appointments.
 I will carefully listen to you and will give you plenty of time to explain your concerns.
 I look forward to getting to know you and your family and becoming your friend!

 Please feel free to contact me via email or telephone if I can answer any questions or help you determine if acupuncture, essential oils, and/or Chinese herbal medicine is right for you.

 - Licensed Acupuncturist (#AC00703).

 National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM)

 - Diplomate of Acupuncture.

 Council of Colleges of Acupuncture and Oriental Medicine (CCAOM)